 - Vehicular injuries – Most often, people experience muscle pain from car accidents because their body is unexpectedly and forcefully put into a position or place it should not be.
 You might experience a neck strain, spinal misalignment, herniated discs, or pulled muscles as a result.

 - Workplace accidents – These often occur as a result of falling or lifting heavy objects, as the rib cage and upper back can be affected by twisting unnaturally.

 But muscle soreness can be a result of nearly any type of injury.
 Other common causes include:

 - Back strains and sprains

 When the body experiences stress, muscles naturally tense up.
 It’s a reflex action that the body takes to guard against pain or injury.

 Chronic stress, on the other hand, causes the muscles to remain in a constant state of guardedness, staying tense and tight for extended periods.
-This can trigger adverse reactions and ultimately result in stress-related disorders and constant muscle pain.
+Situations like financial issues, big life changes, or trouble at work may cause this type of stress.

 Finding ways to relieve your stress can reduce your chances of experiencing stress-induced muscle pain.
-Stress-relieving activities, such as …

 - Breathing techniques

 - Relaxation techniques